 BEING: TWO METAPHORS

-The exhibition is a dialogue between two artists making paintings that seem so different in appearance, reflecting each other’s careful, sympathetic interaction with their medium and their work practice.
+Shatto Gallery is pleased to present Being: Two Metaphors, a dialogue between two artists making paintings that seem so different in appearance; however, similar in their careful, sympathetic interaction with their medium through their work practice.
+Both immigrants to the United States, their work shares the stance of reflecting on their present selves through nuances of their past.

 Da Aie Park and David Eddington experienced formal art education respectively in Korea and England; their work still clearly references strong ties with the cultures and histories of the two countries.
 Then an interesting thing happens: a sense of response, subtle echoes that drift between their prospective paintings: “When making work we address and play with these cultural elements, in which we are then able to respond and make our own personal imagery”.